Can the abuser have a gun?

 I was not granted a protective order.
 What are my options?

-If you were not granted a protection order because your relationship with the abuser does not qualify as a “family or household member,” you may be able to seek protection through a stalking protective order.
-You will find more information about stalking protection orders in the Stalking Protective Orders section of our website.
+If you were not granted a protective order because your relationship with the abuser does not qualify as a “intimate partner or family or household member,” you may be able to seek protection through a stalking protective order or a victim protective order.

 If you believe the judge made an error of law, you can talk to someone at a domestic violence organization or a lawyer about the possibility of an appeal.
 Generally, appeals can be complicated and you will most likely need the help of a lawyer.
 For general information on appeals, go to our Filing Appeals page.